Easy Access Rules for Continuing Airworthiness (Regulation (EU) No 1321/2014)

 a) Awareness of the structure composition and impact of EASA Part M / Part 21 Regulation

 b) Understanding Organisational Roles and Responsibilities Compliant with EASA Part 21 oversight

 c) Understand the environment driving the Part 21 / STC process to focus your business decisions

-d) Ability to Consider CAMO changes and how they impact your specific organisation
+d) Ability to Consider CAMO changes and how they impact your specific organization

-e) Have confidence in full compliance and the ability to perceive opportunity to optimise
+e) Have confidence in full compliance and the ability to perceive opportunity to optimize

 f) Confidence in a detailed knowledge of the key components of EASA Part M related to STC & Repairs

 g) Have an in depth understanding of the Interface between Part 21 and Part M, roles responsibilities and obligations.

 h) Be able to demonstrate Part M CAMO Functionality and to avoid or mitigate problems

 i) Be able to use the regulation to proactively manage full compliance within the CAMO Aircraft Maintenance Organisation (AMO)